On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Main results

-\begin{remark} \normalfont As briefly mentioned in the introduction, an intriguing fact to note from Theorem~\ref{thm:asymptotic-normality} is that although $\opera{\bar{A}_n}$ is concentrated around $\opera{\E[\bar{A}_n]}$, there is a non-trivial further $O(1)$ shift in the mean $\alpha_n(p,r)$ on the CLT scale.
+\begin{remark} \normalfont As briefly mentioned in the introduction, an intriguing fact to note from Theorem~\ref{thm:asymptotic-normality} is that although $\opera{\bar{A}_n}$ is concentrated around $\opera{\E[\bar{A}_n]}$, on the CLT scale, there is a non-trivial further $O(1)$ shift $\alpha_n(p,r)$ in the mean.
 This is consistent with~\cite{FK81} for the case $p=r=2$.
 As we will see in the proof of Theorem~\ref{thm:asymptotic-normality} in Section~\ref{ssec:asymp-normality}, this additional constant shift arises from a Hessian term when we perform the Taylor expansion of a suitable approximation of $\opera{A_n}$.
 It is also worth noting that, if $\sigma_n^2\ll \mu_n$ (e.g., when $F_n$ is an exponential distribution with mean $\mu_n\to 0$), this additional shift vanishes, and thus there may be no shift for certain asymptotically sparse matrix sequences. \end{remark}

-\begin{remark} \normalfont There are two interesting phenomena about the asymptotic variance of $\opera{A_n}$ that are worth pointing out.
+\begin{remark} \normalfont There are two noteworthy phenomena about the asymptotic variance of $\opera{A_n}$.
 First, the asymptotic variance does not depend on $p,r$ beyond the scaling factor $n^{\frac{1}{p} - \frac{1}{r}}$.
 Second, if $p=r$ and we are in the dense setting (i.e., $\mu_n = \mu>0$ and $\sigma_n = \sigma>0$), the asymptotic variance is a $\Theta(1)$ quantity, although the mean is $\Theta(n)$.
-The latter is analogous to the rigidity phenomenon for eigenvalues of random matrices.
+The latter is analogous to the rigidity phenomenon for the largest eigenvalue of random matrices.
 In the $2\to 2$ norm case when the $\aij$ are uniformly bounded, this constant order of the asymptotic variance can be understood from the application of the bounded difference inequality (see \cite[Corollary 2.4, Example 2.5]{vanHandel14}, which considers the case when $\aij$ are Bernoulli).
 However, as we see in \cite[Example 2.5]{vanHandel14}, in order to bound the expected change in the operator norm after changing one entry of the matrix, the fact that $\ell_2$ is a Hilbert space is crucial, and this method does not generalize directly for $\ell_p$ spaces with $p\neq 2$.
-Nevertheless, as we have shown in Theorem \ref{thm:asymptotic-normality}, the variance still turns out to be $\Theta(1)$ for the general $p=r$ case. \end{remark}
+Nevertheless, as we have shown in Theorem \ref{thm:asymptotic-normality}, the variance still turns out to be $\Theta(1)$ for the general $p=r$ case in the dense setting. \end{remark}